Breus/json-masker/README.md

 [![Sonar Reliability](https://sonarcloud.io/api/project_badges/measure?project=Breus_json-masker&metric=reliability_rating)](https://sonarcloud.io/project/overview?id=Breus_json-masker)
 [![Sonar Security](https://sonarcloud.io/api/project_badges/measure?project=Breus_json-masker&metric=security_rating)](https://sonarcloud.io/project/overview?id=Breus_json-masker)

-JSON masker library which can be used to mask sensitive values inside JSON corresponding to a set of keys (**block-mode**) or, alternatively, allow only specific values to be unmasked corresponding to a set of keys while all others are masked (**allow-mode**).
+JSON masker library which can be used to mask (sensitive) values inside JSON corresponding to a set of keys (* *block-mode**) or, alternatively, allow only specific values to be unmasked corresponding to a set of keys while all others are masked (**allow-mode**).

-The library provides a modern and convenient Java API which offers a wide range of masking customizations.
+The library provides modern and convenient Java APIs which offers a wide range of masking customizations.
-Furthermore, the implementation is focused on maximum (time) performance and minimal heap allocations.
+Furthermore, the implementation is focused on maximum (time) performance and minimal heap memory allocations to minimize GC pressure.

 Finally, no additional third-party runtime dependencies are required to use this library.